justanotherdot/justanotherdot/site/posts/when-to-move-copy-or-clone.md

 3. I own values when I want total control of the data in question.
 I like to think of this as *data recycling*.

+Here's some examples centered around iterators to give you a sense in practice.

 ### When to borrow

 Firstly, we can make a Vec of references, since the owner still lives while the